Sights to see, things to do

 These are just a taster of what awaits you here in Umbria; whatever your preference for the perfect holiday, you’ll find plenty to see and do in between leisurely days spent relaxing and lounging by the pool.

 Why not treat yourself to an extra special experience on your holiday?
-From organising an English-speaking tour guide to accompany you on an fascinating art and culture tour, drawing and painting lessons, a wonderful relaxing massage, a special meal prepared by a local chef at Casa Verde or a walking guide to take you some of the lovely local spots, we can help.
+From organising an English-speaking tour guide to accompany you on an fascinating art and culture tour, drawing and painting lessons, a wonderful relaxing massage, a special meal prepared by a local chef at Casa Verde or a truffle hunting excursion, we can help

 Steeped in history, art and culture, this area of Italy formed part of Etruria in ancient times, populated by the highly advanced Etruscans who lived here from 700 BC until around 400 BC.
 They left an enduring legacy in their wake, evidence of which can be seen today with the many Etruscan ruins and monuments in the area, as well as an extensive collection of museum artefacts.

 There are a host of picturesque medieval towns and villages to wander around from Anghiari to Arezzo, Cortona to Sansepolcro.
 For those wishing to explore further afield, Casa Verde is perfectly located for day trips to other well-known towns and cities in Tuscany and Umbria